Report of the statutory auditor

 In relation to the matter set out opposite, our substantive testing procedures included the following:

-- Evaluating management’s method and assumptions to determine a value in use.
+- Evaluating management’s method and assumptions to determine a market value.

-- Assessing whether the model applied for each subsidiary is reasonable.
+- Assessing whether the model applied for each subsidiary is reasonable, including any adjustments applied.

-- Understanding changes in the approach and discussing these with management to ensure they are in accordance with our own expectation based on our knowledge of the business and industry.
+- Understanding judgements applied by management for each investment to ensure they are in accordance with our own expectation based on our knowledge of the business and industry.

 On the basis of the work performed, we consider the methods and assumptions used by management to be reasonable.
-We agree with their conclusion that the book value for all investments in subsidiaries is recoverable.
+We agree with their conclusion that the book values for all investments in subsidiaries are recoverable.